COE11-USTP-CEA/work2-selection-problem-wacanam/README.md

 Selection problem - a java program which goal is to make selection of items as user specify.

 The program loop until item was found

 As the program run this what would appear;

 Program Features:

 1.Basic user interactive -  the program will ask some question to navigate the program.
 Ex.
 You can input string.
-	What product you are looking for? :
+What product you are looking for?:
 Type "no" if you have nothing to search on.
 -----------------------------------------
 Type 'NO' to exit